danfouk/Talos-Scripts/README-02.md

 > ***This put your cluster is a ready state and fully functional now.***

 # How to add more nodes to a Talos Linux cluster.
+To add more nodes to a Talos Linux cluster, follow the same procedure as when initially creating the cluster:

++ boot the new machines to install Talos Linux
++ apply the `worker.yaml` or `controlplane.yaml` configuration files to the new machines.

+You need the `controlplane.yaml` and `worker.yaml` that were created when you initially deployed your cluster.
+These contain the certificates that enable new machines to join.

+Once you have the IP address, you can then apply the correct configuration for each machine you are adding, either `worker` or `controlplane`.

+          talosctl apply-config --insecure \

+            --nodes [NODE IP] \

+            --file controlplane.yaml

 > [!NOTE]
 > Useful information that users should know, even when skimming content.